jelaiw/blog/_posts/2024-08-09-meandering-path-to-appsec.markdown

 Like many teenagers, I played a ton of games.
 My early PC favorites were adventure-based, like [Space Quest](https://en.wikipedia.org/wiki/Space_Quest_I), [King's Quest](https://en.wikipedia.org/wiki/King%27s_Quest_I), [Police Quest](https://en.wikipedia.org/wiki/Police_Quest:_In_Pursuit_of_the_Death_Angel), and pretty much anything else from Sierra On-Line.

 Unlike most, I enjoyed defeating copy protection and spending time in a hex editor.
-Correspondingly my characters in the [Buck Rogers RPG](https://en.wikipedia.org/wiki/Buck_Rogers:_Matrix_Cubed) sometimes had conspicuously powerful items and unusually high character attributes.
+Correspondingly, my characters in the [Buck Rogers RPG](https://en.wikipedia.org/wiki/Buck_Rogers:_Matrix_Cubed) sometimes had conspicuously powerful items and unusually high character attributes.

 I distinctly remember the sheer delight of visiting Waldenbooks (now defunct) or the public library and heading straight for those treasured shelves to inhale the contents of every operating system book I could get my hands on.
 I was particularly obsessed with how passwords worked and how secrets were kept secret.

 Twenty years flew by before I really tried again to grok cryptography.

  -- JW

+[^1]: Requests for comment on protocol specifications by the Internet Engineering Task Force. https://www.ietf.org/process/rfcs/.